dylancolwill/misp-taxii/README.md

-Additionally, open `demo/index.html` for a visual interaction and set MISP auth key in `demo/script.js` and update endpoints accordingly, not required but is easier for testing.
+Additionally, open `demo/index.html` for a visual interaction, set MISP auth key in `demo/script.js` and update endpoints accordingly, not required but is easier for testing.